 Location and Facilities

-The Department of Dance is located in the Dance and Gymnastics Laboratory building (Building 62, DGL) at the intersection of Bell Avenue and Administration Drive.
+The Division of Dance is located in the Dance and Gymnastics Laboratory building (Building 62, DGL) at the intersection of Bell Avenue and Administration Drive.
 Concerts occur in either Margo Jones Performance Hall (Building 5, MUS) or the Dance Studio Theater (Building 62, DGL).
 To see full campus and parking maps, please visit TWU's Campus Maps page.

 From Interstate 35 at Denton, exit onto University Drive (US 380).
 Follow University Drive eastbound to Bell Avenue, turn right onto Bell Avenue southbound (there is a traffic signal at this intersection, the twin dormitory towers will be on your right).
 Follow Bell Avenue southbound to the second traffic signal which is Administration Drive, turn right onto Administration Drive and stop at the information booth for parking assistance and directions to the campus building you are visiting.